PhilterPaper/Perl-PDF-Builder/README.md

 LGPL version greater than 2.1.
 See INFO/LICENSE for more information on the licenses and warranty statement.

+### Carrying On...

+PDF::Builder is Open Source software, built upon the efforts not only of the current maintainer, but also of many people before me.
+Therefore, it's perfectly fair to make use of the algorithms and even code (within the terms of the Art progresses!
+Just please be considerate and acknowledge the work of others that you are building on, as well as pointing back to this package.
+Drop us a note with news of your project (if based on the code and algorithms in PDF::Builder, or even just heavily inspired by it) and we'll be happy to make a pointer to your work.
+The more cross-pollination, the better!

 ## See Also

 * INFO/RoadMap file for the PDF::Builder road map
 * CONTRIBUTING file for how to contribute to the project
 * LICENSE file for more on the license term
+* INFO/ACKNOWLEDGE.md for "thank yous" to those who contributed to this product
 * INFO/SUPPORT file for information on reporting bugs, etc. via GitHub Issues
 * INFO/DEPRECATED file for information on deprecated features
 * INFO/KNOWN\_INCOMP file for known incompatibilities with PDF::API2